 So, if you described how to install a LEMP stack, then also please explain how to install a web traffic monitoring tool and an intrusion prevention application and a backup system, etc., because I also need those.
 Don’t leave me half way to the destination.
 Indeed, in general it’s better to find something on a topic rather than nothing, but you soon become tired of finding only incomplete information, on any topic.
 There is also another problem: can you really run a business without sending and receiving emails ?
 So, I should also know how to install a robust and secure mail server.
 Can you run a business without an ERP/CRM application ?
 Even if at the beginning you may think that you can do without it, when the business will gain momentum you will find that an ERP/CRM application is really necessary.
 This reasoning can be applied for all the applications described in this guide: even if when you start a business they may not seem necessary, after a while, you realize that in fact they are.

 We already know the objections to this way of thinking: every business conducts specific activities and has specific needs, therefore you can’t determine a list of ‘common digital activities’, and you can’t cover all the needs of real small businesses with some set of applications.
 This is completely false.
 Today, all small companies, in all economic sectors, perform some specific, predictable digital activities and therefore, you can say that they have some ‘common digital needs/requirements’, namely: the need to operate a few websites, including at least one online store, the need to send and receive emails, the need to manage mailing lists and send periodic mass emails to subscribers, the need to issue invoices and keep the inventory of products, the need to manage business contacts and do elementary accounting, the need to share files between team members, the need to symultaneously edit shared online files, the need to have text, audio or video conversations (including video conferences) with their team members or with customers, the need to have cheap VoIP phone conversations and professional voice menus (IVR), the need to send and receive SMS messages and faxes, the need to see web traffic statistics, the need to regularly backup all the important data, the need to secure the server and all the applications running on it, and a few other related needs, such as the need to have an email anti-virus, an anti-spam solution, etc. A nonprofit organization or a private individual will have almost the same needs, so, the setup described in this guide will apply equally to small businesses, nonprofit organizations and individuals.
-The only difference when it comes to nonprofits or private individuals can be the fact that they may not need an ERP/CRM application used for invoicing, elementary accounting and stock management, and they may not need mailing list and mass email management software, or a fax and SMS application.
+The only difference when it comes to nonprofits and private individuals can be the fact that they may not need an ERP/CRM application for invoicing, elementary accounting and stock management, and they may not need mailing list and mass email management software.

 1.5.
 The ‘FOSS CRIMS’ business model